 How appealing it is to connect your mobile devices to FREE public Wi-Fi networks.
 It may seem safe to use but in reality, it increases the susceptibility of the information on your device to hackers and malware.

-Use of a Virtual Private Network is essential when connecting through an unsecured connection where everyone is connected to.
-It increases online security and confidentiality of the information when surfing the internet.
+The use of a Virtual Private Network is essential when connecting through an unsecured connection where everyone is connected to.
+It increases the online security and confidentiality of the information when surfing the internet.
 When your VPN is connected, all information is strongly encrypted thus keeping transmitted information safe on all your mobile devices.

 5. Remote Lock and Data Wipe